ONLYOFFICE/onlyoffice.github.io/README.md

 ## Important

-** Easybib will no longer issue an access key to its API and will probably close support soon.**
+Easybib will no longer issue an access key to its API and will probably close support soon.
+*Citation:*
 >API access is no longer offered or supported.
 We have made a request to the development
 >team to take down that page, as it is now obsolete.
 We do apologize for any inconvenience.